Train to become a

 Certified Forest Therapy Guide?

 At The Forest Therapy School, certification is not just about completing coursework.
 It is about developing the skills, confidence, and practical experience to guide others through a thoughtfully structured sequence of invitations with care, clarity, and integrity.
-Students learn how to support presence, sensory awareness, group experience, and meaningful connection with nature while also tending to pacing, place, and participant safety.
+Students learn how to support presence, sensory awareness, group experience, self-development, and meaningful connection with nature while also tending to pacing, place, and participant safety.

 Certified forest therapy guides bring this work into many settings, including wellness, education, coaching, healthcare-adjacent work, land stewardship, and community-based practice.